engrit-illinois/Get-ADOUStructureObject/README.md

 Optional switch.
 If specified, nothing is written to the console.
 By default, the same output that would be written to a file is also written to the console.
-For large OUs, this can be somewhat pointless, as it may overrun the console buffer, especially if using a default buffer size.
+For large OUs, the default output behavior can be somewhat pointless, as it may overrun the console buffer, especially if using a default buffer size.

 ### -OutputObject
 Optional switch.